 We are pupils from NBIS.
+This is where we learn to grow.
+We will promise to do our best.
 By our effort you will know.
 Though our courses are in English, the school culture is our own.
 We will never forget our country.
 Egypt is our only home.
 We study environment too.

-Keep life safe for me and you

-And we join the human race to make the world a better place.
+Keep life safe for me and you And we join the human race to make the world a better place.
 We are pupils from NBIS.
+This is where we learn to grow.
+We will promise to do our best.
 By our effort you will know!